orterforth/orterforth/README.txt

 disc images and reads or writes to them as necessary.

-Unlike in the Installation Manual, though, orterforth uses a serial interface to communicate with the disc drive.
-Because many platforms have serial ports, they can connect to such a disc controller in a common way.
+Unlike in the Installation Manual, though, orterforth uses a serial interface rather than a parallel one to communicate with the disc drive.
+Because many platforms have serial ports, they can connect to the disc controller in a common way.

 The build for the local system implements this serial interface in-process and accesses the disc files locally, but builds for other targets use the target's serial port capability.
-A server executable provides the interface over a serial link, or via a virtual mechanism of some kind for an emulator.
+A server executable provides the interface over a serial link, or via a virtual mechanism of some kind for an emulator (such as TCP, named pipes, or pty).

 An RS-232 serial port can be added to a modern machine that doesn't have one, using a USB to RS-232 converter.